The 22 Best Money Making Apps For Android or iPhone Devices (2019)

 Note: Some money apps will be found under their corporate name, not the name of the app itself.

-Here you will find the official BBB rating, which is on a scale of “F” to “A+” and determined by a large amount of factors you can read about here.
+Here you will find the official BBB rating.
+The rating is on a scale of “F” to “A+” and determined by a large number of factors.

 If the business is accredited, it will be displayed on the right side.
-Those that have not received accreditation have a notification in red, similarly.
+Those that have been accredited have a message in red, similarly.

 Take the time to sift through both positive and negative reviews.
 You want a genuine perspective on what’s good and bad, so you can make a more informed decision.

-With this knowledge in mind, we’re going to show you some of the best money apps ahead.
+With this in mind, we’re going to show you some of the best money making apps for iPhones and apps Android apps that pay you money.

 Saving your income and investing it is key to improving your personal finances.
 However, 56% of millennials don’t have anything saved up for retirement.
-Is this you?
-If so, you should try out one of the following saving and investing apps.
+There’s the old adage of whether you’d take $1 million or a penny doubled for 31 days.
+Did you know that the second option would lead to over $10 million?
+That’s the power of compounding interest.

 Swell was founded with the idea of providing better investment options for people who want their money to be invested in a noble cause.
 They do this by creating a portfolio called the "Impact 400" that identifies and compiles a list of the socially responsible company stocks available for you to invest in.